 Source: Chief fiscal officers of respective governmental entities.

-- (1) Of this total, \$3.4 million in principal is supported by payments from the Diamond State Port Corporation, an instrumentality of the State.
-Excludes \$13.5 million of Wilmington Parking Authority bonds guaranteed by the City of Wilmington. - (2) Excludes revenue bonds and anticipation notes. - (3) Represents local shares sold by the State on behalf of the school districts (as reported in the earlier chart entitled "Outstanding General Obligation Debt").
+- (1) Excludes \$11.7 million of Wilmington Parking Authority bonds guaranteed by the City of Wilmington. - (2) Excludes revenue bonds and anticipation notes. - (3) Represents local shares sold by the State on behalf of the school districts.